Leisure events

 Follow these steps if you are not satisfied with the compensation offered to you

-Cancellation of a festival performer
+Cancellation or change of a festival performer

 A festival organiser has an obligation to inform ticket holders effectively of any changes.
 While concerts typically are services prone to cancellations and changes, the organiser cannot be released from their liability simply by reserving the right to changes in advance.

 The possibility of compensation is assessed based on how the festival has been marketed, how much the cancellation of the artist affects the festival as a whole, and why the cancellation has taken place.
-If the content of the festival changes significantly compared to the marketing information, you may have a right to a reduction on the ticket price.
-Changes that are minor when considering the festival as a whole do not give you the right to compensation.

 Defects in event organisation